arya-prof/aras/README.md

 # Aras Agent

-A modular AI agent with Qt UI for smart home and system control, built with FastAPI, LangChain, and PyQt6.
+A modular AI agent with headless UI for smart home and system control, built with FastAPI, LangChain, and PyQt6.

 ## Architecture